 No effective job search begins with the statement “I’ll take anything!”
 You must use a targeted approach and know how to position yourself as the best candidate.
 You do not need to plan your entire career, but you should know where you would like to begin.

 Consider your strengths, skills, and experiences.
 Think about what you enjoy doing and how you can best utilize your talents.
 View the websites listed on the Job Search and Career Resources page, including “What Can I Do with a Major In,” the U.S. Bureau of Labor Statistic's Occupational Outlook Handbook, and O*Net OnLine, for ideas about potential career paths.
-Talk to advisors and the Director of Career Development and Internships, who can provide you with assessment tools, such as the Myers Briggs Type Indicator and the Strong Interest Inventory to help you focus on your strengths and possible work applications.
+Talk to advisors and the Director of The Oxley Career Education Program, who can provide you with assessment tools, such as the Myers Briggs Type Indicator and the Strong Interest Inventory to help you focus on your strengths and possible work applications.

 When to Start Looking?

 You should be networking, planning, and considering options throughout your college career.
 Start looking for positions in the spring semester of your senior year - the prime time for employers seeking entry-level candidates.
 Many students feel they are too busy during their last semester and wait until after graduation or worse, the fall after graduation.
 By then, many of the positions have been filled.
 Additionally, you might appear to lack ambition if you wait too long.

 There is still time.
 While you are still in school, consider doing volunteer work or internships in your field.
 You will accumulate experience, test the field, and possibly meet some people who can give you advice and references.